 - What contribution(s) will the project make to the humanities field(s) in which it intervenes, and to the humanities more broadly?
 How do you anticipate results will be communicated and to what audiences?
 (600 words)

 The budget is completed through a self-calculating worksheet.
 We anticipate budget submissions of $45-$83,000.
-Budget line items may include:
+Budget considerations include:

 - PI Compensation of $12,000 or the value of a summer ninth whichever is less.